Persimmon plc: Build quality

 Persimmon has regularly been criticised for the poor build quality of some of its homes.

 In 2008, a boy was killed by a falling mantelpiece.
 Persimmon, which sub-contracted company KD Childs to fit the fireplaces, had not checked the standards and had never received documents about how fireplaces were fitted.
 A mantelpiece had previously fallen at another Persimmon Home but was treated as a "one-off" incident.

 Persimmon's build quality was the subject of a Channel 4 Dispatches documentary broadcast on 15 July 2019.
 In August 2019, Persimmon appointed an independent team of construction quality inspectors to ensure its homes are built to required standards.

 In April 2019, Persimmon launched an independent review of customer care and quality of work following criticism.
 Persimmon had been ranked the lowest major housebuilder in the Home Builders Federation annual customer satisfaction survey.
 The review, published in December 2019, criticised Persimmon for not having minimum construction standards, increasing the risk of build defects, with a "systemic nationwide failure" of missing and/or incorrectly installed fire cavity barriers in its timber frame properties.
 In March 2021, Persimmon CEO Dean Finch announced plans to double the firm's team of independent quality inspectors to over 60 by the end of 2021.

 In 2021, Persimmon built a block of properties the wrong way round in Colchester.
 The local authority required them to ensure the building was completed to the original designs submitted.

+Censorship

+In 2019, Persimmon paid to take control of and then shut down a Facebook group, called Persimmon Homes Unhappy Customers, which detailed complaints about the company, and had almost 14,000 members.
+The company defended deleting the group.